apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 Fresh results will appear 10 seconds, showing the sum of the viewer counts for each game.

-## Step 8: Write the updated stream to persistant storage
+## Step 8: Write the updated stream to persistent storage

 Now that you have written a program with Flink SQL to process all that streaming data, you probably want to store it somewhere.
 Since you are dealing with unbounded data sets, you can think of it as maintaining materialized views (or snapshots of the data) in external storage systems.

 Flink does not provide its own storage system but instead offers many sink connectors you can use to write table updates to external systems.

 To write a table to a CSV file, you can use the [FileSystem connector]({{< ref "docs/connectors/table/filesystem" >}}) that is built into Flink.
 This connector supports row-encoded and bulk-encoded formats.
 Row-encoded formats such as CSV and JSON write one row at a time to a file.
 Bulk-encoded formats collect a batch of rows in memory and organize them in a storage-and-scan-efficient format before writing out the data.

 To store the results of the last example query (tumble window), you need to create a table that will store the results:

 ```sql